stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 }
 ```

-Finally we also add an empty constant implementation as the default value:
+Finally we also create an empty implementation for the default value:

 ```java
 ClearValue NONE = new ClearValue() {